codecrafters-io/build-your-own-redis/stage_descriptions/lists-03-lx4.md

 (integer) 5
 ```

-The response to each command is a RESP integer indicating the length of the list after appending.
+The response to each command is the new length of the list returned as a [RESP integer](https://redis.io/docs/latest/develop/reference/protocol-spec/#integers).

 ### Tests